Greveniti

-Greveniti (Γρεβενίτι, Grevenishi) is a village and a community of the Zagori municipality in Ioannina Regional Unit, Greece.
+Greveniti (Γρεβενίτι, Grebenitsli, Gribinitsli) is a village and a community of the Zagori municipality in Ioannina Regional Unit, Greece.
 Before the 2011 local government reform it was part of the municipality of East Zagori, of which it was a municipal district.
 The 2021 census recorded 109 inhabitants in the village.
 The community of Greveniti covers an area of 37.077 km^{2}.
-Greveniti is a traditional Aromanian (Vlach) settlement.
+The community consists of the villages Greveniti and Ampelos.
+The village of Greveniti is located in the eastern part of the Zagori region, close to a hill named Toufa.